 "RT @Alinmb: I LOVED the presentation from the only woman speaker at #WWFNext Peggy Liu #SustainableConsumerism"

 - @BorisJT via Twitter, on WWF Netherlands 50th anniversary NEXT keynote

 "@shanghaipeggy thank you for your energy and inspiration at the Ci2013 in Melbourne.
 Your passion is contagious !" - @sandraaloi10

 "Wow magical.
 I too felt that tingling when @shanghaipeggy talked about her experience when visiting the Himalayas for 1st time #ciglobal" - @grethaoost

 "#ciglobal @shanghaipeggy has got me gripped with her eloquence and visualisation of China." -Kate Robertson @KMR_Adelaide 29

-Peggy Liu is Chairperson of JUCCCE and one of the leading voices on China‘s sustainability landscape and fostering international collaboration with China.
-She works in ecolivable cities, clean energy, and sustainable consumerism.
+Peggy Liu is Chairperson of JUCCCE, a non-profit organization creating a livable China for us and the planet.
+She is one of the leading voices on China‘s sustainability landscape and fostering international collaboration with China.
+Her work spans ecolivable cities, clean energy, China Dream- sustainability prosperity, and sustainable diets.

 She brings to JUCCCE experience as a venture capitalist in Shanghai, an ecommerce pioneer in Silicon Valley, a software marketing executive, a McKinsey consultant, and a computer programmer.
-She is a graduate of MIT in Electrical Engineering and Computer Science and completed programs at Harvard Kennedy School and at Lee Kwan Yew School of Public Policy.
+She is a graduate of MIT in Electrical Engineering and Computer Science.